infradise/visualkube-jet/README.md

 We are **not affiliated with** The Linux Foundation, Microsoft Corporation, or JetBrains s.r.o.

 All other trademarks cited herein are the property of their respective owners.
-For full legal details and a comprehensive list of third-party trademarks, please visit our [Visualkube Jet Legal Notices](https://jet.visualkube.com/legal) and [Visualkube Master Legal Notices](https://www.visualkube.com/legal-notice).
+For full legal details and a comprehensive list of third-party trademarks, please visit our [Legal Notices](https://jet.visualkube.com/legal).